xixu-me/git-desktop/docs/technical/editor-integration.md

-The `CFBundleIdentifier` value in the plist is what applications use to uniquely identify themselves, for example `com.github.GitHubClient` is the identifier for GitHub Desktop.
+The `CFBundleIdentifier` value in the plist is what applications use to uniquely identify themselves, for example `com.github.GitHubClient` is the identifier for Git Desktop.

 To find the bundle identifier for an application, using `PhpStorm` as an example, run `defaults read /Applications/PhpStorm.app/Contents/Info CFBundleIdentifier`.

-With this bundle identifier, GitHub Desktop can obtain the install location of the app.
+With this bundle identifier, Git Desktop can obtain the install location of the app.

 The `bundleIdentifiers` attribute lists all the bundle identifiers that can